dgud/wings/README-22.txt

 - Alpha channel of a diffuse texture was drawing in black.
 Thanks to tkbd [micheus]

-- Upgraded to erlang/otp-21.2 (windows, mac) which should improve performance on large models. [dgud]
+- Upgraded to erlang/otp-21.2 (mac) which should improve performance on large models. [dgud]

 - General Mac improvements, menues and material viewer.
 Reported by tkbd [dgud]